 It’s also important to realize that the idea that free is too expensive does not apply to freebies that you create to build your list or promote your programs.
 In those situations even though you’re giving away something of value away for free, you are also getting something back in return – a connection to that person.
 That is a situation when free is good.

-Leave me a comment below about a time when you found free too expensive or hop on over to my Profit Primer Facebook group and join our community to participate in the discussions there.
+Leave me a comment below about a time when you found free too expensive or how you’re going to protect your time this year.